Ultimate fuel system guide for 73-87 C10 & K10 Squarebody trucks - LS Swaps and EFI conversions

 Running Dual Fuel Tanks

 We often get asked the best way to run the factory dual tank setup found on squarebody C10 and K10 pickups.
-These dual tank installs can be approached a few different ways.
-If you are running a return-less style LS engine you are able to eliminate the factory switching valve entirely, unfortunately with a return style LS engine this is not possible.
+These dual tank installs can use an 87+ 6 port switching valve from Pollock as well as an 87+ dash switch.